Full Attitude Intelligent Controller Design of a Heliquad under Complete Failure of an Actuator: INTELLIGENT FAULT-TOLERANT CONTROLLER DESIGN FOR A HELI-QUAD

-In order to handle the nonlinearities in propeller aerodynamics, we propose a control allocation neural network which approximate the relationship between $x=[T_d,~\tau,~\phi_d]^T$ and desired speed ($\omega_d$) for the actuator.
-The architecture of the control allocation neural network is shown in Fig. \ref{nnc} with $N_H$ number of hidden neuron.
+where $k_1,k_2,k_3,q_1,q_2,q_3$ are some nonlinear functions in $\phi$ [\citen{cutler}].
+In order to handle the nonlinearities in propeller aerodynamics, a control allocation neural network is proposed which approximates the relationship between $x=[T_d,~\phi_d]^T$ and the desired speed ($\omega_d$) for the actuator.
+First time in the literature, a neural network is used in control allocation for VPP systems.
+However, the use of Neural-Network to handle the complex aerodynamic effects in the fixed-pitch quadcopter control allocation has been experimentally validated in [\citen{nncite}].
+The architecture of the control allocation neural network used in this paper is shown in Fig. \ref{nnc} with $N_H$ number of hidden neuron.
 The approximated $\omega_d$ is given as

 where

 $f(.)$ is a tanhyperbolic activation function.